Midline Glioma Cancer Survivor Joins Study to Help Others

 Finding Treatment for a Midline Glioma

 I was referred to an oncologist in Seattle who confirmed that my case was very unusual.
 There was very little information she could draw from research and other cases.
-Only 447 adults are diagnosed a year in the United States and most are in the brain.
+Only 447 adults are diagnosed each year in the United States, and most midline gliomas in the brain rather than the spine.
 This was not a good thing for treating my cancer.

 I had six weeks of radiation therapy and chemotherapy, which started July 2018.
 It was hard.
 My symptoms barely improved after surgery and got worse during and after radiation.
 I had more difficulty walking and my left foot dropped.
 This was all very discouraging.

 More tough news came at the end of the radiation treatment.
-A follow-up MRI showed two spots were re-growing in my spine.
+A follow-up MRI showed two spots were regrowing in my spine.
 I was put on another treatment.
-I requested to see a neuro-oncologist and was able to meet Jerome Graber, M.D., at the University of Washington Hospital, Alvord Brain Tumor Center.
-[A participating Brain Tumor Trials Collaborative center.]
+I requested to see a neuro-oncologist and was able to meet Jerome Graber, M.D., at the University of Washington Hospital, Alvord Brain Tumor Center [a participating Brain Tumor Trials Collaborative center].
 We talked about research studies and experimental treatments.
-He suggested I contact the Neuro-Oncology Branch at NIH.
+He suggested I contact the NCI Center for Cancer Research's Neuro-Oncology Branch at NIH.
 I emailed the branch Chief Mark Gilbert, M.D., who invited me to the NIH clinic for an assessment.

 Participating in the Natural History Study

-In October 2018, I met Marta Penas-Prado, M.D., Associate Research Physician in the Neuro-Oncology Branch at NCI, for a first assessment.
+In October 2018, I met Marta Penas-Prado, M.D., an associate research physician in the Neuro-Oncology Branch, for a first assessment.
 I learned there about the Natural History Study, which isn’t a treatment trial, but a study that surveys and monitors my health.
 Researchers also collected my saliva and tumor tissue for testing.

 Adjusting to My New Normal and Feeling Grateful

 I recently completed seven cycles of chemotherapy.
 My midline glioma tumor is stable.
-I use a cane to walk since I have numbness in both feet that goes all the way to my buttock on the right leg.
+I use a cane to walk because I have numbness in both feet that goes all the way to my buttock on the right leg.
 I also have a dropped left foot.
 It is not easy, but I have adjusted my life accordingly.
-I go by the moto to face my challenges and be grateful for the good things life has given and still gives me.
+I go by the motto: face my challenges and be grateful for the good things life has given (and still gives) me.